 unless therapeutic intervention is initiated.
 Typical lifespan among obese T2DM in this strain is decreased by 30% or more compared to congenic lean littermates or to non-diabetic LA/Ntul//-cp rats that carry the same trait for obesity but in a genetically non-diabetic background [20,41].
 The biologic basis for the decreased adiposity following miglitol treatment in the present study is proposed to be secondary to cumulative decreases in plasma insulin responses and improved insulin sensitivity, in addition to decreases in net energy intake when consuming the miglitol supplemented, sucrose-enriched diet.
 The luminal uptake and post ingestion plasma glucose concentrations following an orally administered glucose challenge in fasted animals would not be expected to occur differently in animals previously fed the glucosidase inhibitor or not in the absence of improved insulin sensitivity since the luminal glucose uptake would not be expected to become compromised by a glucosidase inhibitor.
 However, the cumulative effect of the glucosidase inhibitor over time would be expected to decrease insulin demand due to the miglitol induced delay in enzymatic digestion of sucrose to its monosaccharide moieties glucose and fructose and their subsequent luminal absorption as glucose and fructose.
 The decreased rate of sugar moieties for absorption would be predicted to decrease insulin requirements and gradually improve peripheral glucose uptake and insulinogenic responses secondary to decreasing the magnitude of insulin resistance while improving insulin sensitivity in peripheral tissues including the liver and adipose tissue depots.
 Whether the improved insulin sensitivity occurred via improvement in insulin-mediated GLUT4- glucose transporter activity or some other insulin-linked physiologic factors could not be determined, but regardless of the biophysiologic mechanism, the genomic expression and activity of key regulatory hepatic enzymes of glycemic and lipogenic mechanisms as demonstrated.20 The significant, down-regulated improvement in those enzymes likely contributed at least in part to the modest trend toward a decrease in the progression of glycogenesis, adiposity and systemic clearance of a glucose challenge via decreases in a primary enzyme of glycogen deposition in addition to impacting two key enzymes linked to de novo lipogenesis.
 Malic enzyme and G6PD provide NADPH+, an essential cofactor for de novo lipid biosynthesis in especially in liver and adipose tissue, while hepatic glucokinase serves as a signal for the release of insulin from β-cells, and with secondary effects on glycogen formation and deposition [19,36,42].

-In other studies, it was noted that miglitol and other inhibitors of luminal starch digestion were associated with modest decreases in dietary energy intake of a magnitude that was similar to the present study and likely also contributed to the induced secondary satiety factors linked to delayed intestinal digestive actions [39,40].
+In previous studies, it was noted that miglitol and other inhibitors of luminal starch digestion were associated with modest decreases in dietary energy intake of a magnitude that was similar to the present study and likely also contributed to the induced secondary satiety factors linked to delayed intestinal digestive actions [39,40].
 Since miglitol-linked brush border actions would require additional time for the ingested meal to undergo duodenal